Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Locally homogeneous multisymplectic manifolds. The group of multisymplectic diffeomorphisms

-\begin{teor} The group of multisymplectic diffeomorphisms $G(M,\Omega )$ of a locally homogeneous multisymplectic manifold is strongly locally transitive on $M$. \end{teor} \proof By Lemma \ref{transitivity} we can construct a local basis of the tangent bundle in the neighborhood of a given point $x$ made of locally Hamiltonian vector fields $X_i$.
-Using Lemma \ref{localization} we can localize the vector fields $X_i$ in such a way that the localized Hamiltonian vector fields $X_i^\prime$ will have common supports.
-We will denote this common support by $V$ and we can assume that it will be contained in a compact subset contained in $U$.
-But the vector fields $X_i^\prime$ will generate the module of vector fields inside the support $V$, hence the flows of local vectors fields cover the same set as the flows of local Hamiltonian vector fields, but the group of diffeomorphisms is locally strongly transitive and the same will happen for the group of multisymplectic diffeomorphisms.
+\begin{theorem} The group of multisymplectic diffeomorphisms $G(M,\Omega )$ of a locally homogeneous multisymplectic manifold is strongly locally transitive on $M$. \end{theorem} \proof By Lemma \ref{transitivity} we can construct a local basis of the tangent bundle in the neighborhood of a given point $x$ made of locally Hamiltonian vector fields $X_i$.
+Using Lemma \ref{localization}, we can localize the vector fields $X_i$ in such a way that the localized Hamiltonian vector fields $X_i^\prime$ will have common supports.
+We denote this common support by $V$ and assume that it will be contained in a compact subset contained in $U$.
+However, the vector fields $X_i^\prime$ will generate the module of vector fields inside the support $V$, so the flows of local vectors fields cover the same set as the flows of local Hamiltonian vector fields, although the group of diffeomorphisms is locally strongly transitive and the same will happen for the group of multisymplectic diffeomorphisms.